pramnora/Lua/README.md

 > --Hello, world!
 > --3.14

-**NOTE**: The double hypen...is how you create a single Lua comment.
+**NOTE**: The double hypen...is how you create a single line comment in Lua.

 ## Videos